Candlesticks

 In this module, we are going to discuss the Hammer candle, which gives a very strong signal of a trend reversal (probably to uptrend).
 We'll show you what this looks like, its characteristics, and valid conditions for this candle.

-Furthermore, we'll delve into the psychology behind the Hammer candle and explore future predictions associated with it.
+In addition, we'll look at the psychology behind the Hammer candle and discuss predictions for the future.

-The first thing we want to cover with you is what Hammer candle actually is.
+The first thing we want to discuss with you is what a Hammer candle is.

 Hammer Candle Anatomy